The Sierpinski Carpet as a Final Coalgebra: The category of square metric spaces

+This is a non-degeneracy requirement, which prevents our squares from ``collapsing''.
+For example, we want to avoid the case when opposite corners are less than distance $1$ from each other. \end{enumerate} \end{definition}

-\end{itemize} Note that we do not require that the metric on the boundary of the square coincides with the Euclidean metric (we are not requiring that opposite corners have distance $\sqrt{2}$).
-In fact, we will be interested in a path metric around the square.
+Note that we do not require the metric on the boundary of the square to coincide with the Euclidean metric.
+Specifically, we are not requiring that opposite corners have distance $\sqrt{2}$.
+In fact, we will be interested in a \emph{path metric} around the square.
 That is, we will determine the distance between points by the shortest path around the square (described in more detail below).

+\begin{example} Here are examples of square metric spaces: \begin{itemize} \item The unit square $([0,1]^2, S)$ where $S$ is the inclusion map, with the taxicab metric.

-Examples of Square Metric Spaces: \begin{itemize} \item $(M_0, id)$ with the path metric: for $x,y\in M_0$, if they are on the same side, their distance coincides with the unit interval, if they are on adjacent sides which share a corner $C$, $d(x,y) = d(x,C)+d(C,y)$, and if they are on opposite sides, $d(x,y)$ is the minimum (between the two sides) of $d(x,C_1)+1+d(C_2,y)$ where $C_1,C_2$ are endpoints of a side not containing either $x$ or $y$, with $C_1$ on the side containing $x$ and $C_2$ on the side containing $y$.
+\item $(M_0, id)$ with the path metric: for $x,y\in M_0$, if they are on the same side, their distance coincides with the unit interval, if they are on adjacent sides which share a corner $C$, $d(x,y) = d(x,C)+d(C,y)$, and if they are on opposite sides, $d(x,y)$ is the minimum (between the two sides) of $d(x,C_1)+1+d(C_2,y)$ where $C_1,C_2$ are endpoints of a side not containing either $x$ or $y$, with $C_1$ on the side containing $x$ and $C_2$ on the side containing $y$.
 Note that these distances are all bounded by $2$ (the distance between opposite corners is $2$).
+Unless otherwise stated, when we use the notation $M_0$, it is for the boundary of the unit square with the path metric.